 - Extreme Dinosaurs: Stegz (a Stegosaurus, naturally) and later Hardrock (an Ankylosaurus).
 Both are shown as musclebound, barechested anthropomorphic dinosaurs.
 In an inversion of the stereotypes of stegosaurs as Jurassic dimwits, Stegz is the team's thoughtful Gadgeteer Genius.
 Meanwhile, Hardrock is more of a Martial Pacifist despite his fearsome appearance.

 - The Transformers:

 - Snarl the Dinobot transforms into a Stegosaurus.
-Like all the Dinobots, his intelligence varies considerably depending on the continuity, but even in the cartoon, where the Dionobots genuinely are idiots he's not the dumb one of the team (that honor goes to Sludge the Brontosaurus).
-He is, however, exceedingly tough and very mean and aggressive regardless of the continuity.
+Like all the Dinobots, his intelligence varies considerably depending on the continuity, but even in the cartoon, where the Dinobots genuinely are idiots he's not the dumb one of the team (that honor goes to Sludge the Brontosaurus).
+He is, however, exceedingly tough, aggressive and antisocial, being a loner who only finds happiness in battle.

 - Soundwave's cassette, Slugfest, is also a Stegosaurus.
 He's always stupid regardless of the continuity.
 He's also The Berserker, flying into a rage at anything he doesn't understand (and since he's an idiot, that's everything).